KarelZe/edu/adv_ml/01_self_test.md

 - F: *What are the roles of the Eigenvectors and Eigenvalues in PCA?* 🧠
 - F: *Can you describe applications of PCA?* 🧠
 - F: *Give the definition for PCA*
+- F: *Explain the ordinary PCA.*
 - F: *Explain the sparse PCA.*
 - F: *Explain the nonlinear PCA.*
 - F: *Explain the kernel PCA.*
 - F: *Explain the major difference of sparse PCA over ordinary PCA.*
+- F: *Explain the major difference of non-linear PCA over ordinary PCA.*
-- F: *Explain the major difference of sparse PCA over ordinary PCA.*
+- F: *Explain the major difference of kernel PCA over ordinary PCA.*
+- F: *Give applications for PCA.*

 ## Decision Trees

 - F: *Mention three characteristics of impurity measures?* ⭐
 - F: *What are advantages of decision trees over random forests?* ⭐
 - F: *How can continuous attributes be handled in Decision Trees?* ⭐
+- F: *Explain what a decision tree is.*
 - F: *What are useful splitting criterions?* 🧠
 - F: *How can we influence the model complexity of the tree?* 🧠
 - F: *Name 3 impurity measures.*